roukna/J.O.B-Training-Linux-1/exercise3.md

   a) note the file2.txt file you copied to your desktop is now moved to your local directory and is called file3.txt now

-## Please return to the <a href="https://kevinhanson.github.io/J.O.B.-Jump-On-Board#data" target="_blank">Linux Commands Course Website</a> to continue to the next section.
+## You have now completed the third online exercise for Linux commands.
+You will now be taken back to the Jump on Board website to be introduced to the next section regarding data manipulation commands.Please return to the <a href="https://kevinhanson.github.io/J.O.B.-Jump-On-Board#data" target="_blank">Linux Commands Course Website</a> to continue to the next section.